Mission 101 Series

 Patagonia’s Mission Statement

-To build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.
+Build the best product, cause no unnecessary harm, use business to protect nature, not bound by convention.

 If there ever was a purchase that made you feel good, it’s for a Patagonia product.